 Investor Attention, Reference Points and the Disposition Effect

 Studies of reference-dependent behavior typically examine single reference points.
 Using data from an online brokerage, we examine the role of multiple reference points in trading behavior.
-We show that, in addition to a traditional disposition effect for returns since purchase, there is also a disposition effect for returns since latest login, and a strong interaction between the two reference points: Even a tiny loss since last login nullifies the positive effect of a gain since purchase.
-Given that logins are the product of a decision, these results highlight the importance of when people pay attention, with implications beyond investment decisions.
+We present a new model of the disposition effect in which paying attention to a stock price can create a new reference point.
+We show that, theoretically and empirically, in addition to a traditional disposition effect for returns since purchase there is also a disposition effect for returns since paying attention (measured by latest logins), and a strong interaction between the two reference points: even a small loss since last login nullifies the positive effect of a gain since purchase.
+These results have implications beyond investment decisions, for example for wage-setting practices and negotiations.

 Keywords: reference point, disposition effect, attention, login, investor behavior